Azure/azure-sdk/docs/dotnet/introduction.md

 - `Azure.IoT` for client libraries dealing with the Internet of Things.
     - Use `Iot` for Pascal cased compound words, such as `IotClient`, otherwise follow language conventions.
     - Do not use `IoT` more than once in a namespace.
-- `Azure.Management` for client libraries accessing the control plane (Azure Resource Manager)
 - `Azure.Media` for client libraries that deal with audio, video, or mixed reality
 - `Azure.Messaging` for client libraries that provide messaging services, such as push notifications or pub-sub.
 - `Azure.ResourceManager.[ResourceProvider]` for management plane client libraries for a given resource provider.
-    - For example the compute managemenat plane namespace would be Azure.ResourceManager.Compute.
+    - For example the compute management plane namespace would be Azure.ResourceManager.Compute.
 - `Azure.Search` for search technologies
 - `Azure.Security` for client libraries dealing with security
 - `Azure.Storage` for client libraries that handle unstructured data